 - 1. PARTICIPATE actively and positively in games, exercises and explorations daily in class. - 2.
 ATTEND 2 theatrical performances as a concentrated audience member. - 3.
-WRITE 1 Critical Analysis Paper on one of the two theatrical productions you attended. - 4.
-PERFORM 1 poem/song/monologue for your classmates. - 5.
+ANALYZE 1 of the 2 theatrical productions you attend. - 4.
+PERFORM 1 song (or poem) for your classmates. - 5.
 PERFORM 1 pantomime, using only gesture, posture, body language, expression and actions. - 6.
 PERFORM 1 improvisation based dramatic scene with a partner (this is your final assignment).